j3rrryy/teacher_bot/README.md

 ## :book: Key features

-- Uses Redis and PostgreSQL
+- Uses PostgreSQL
 - Uses Russian language to communicate
+- Has a big collection of useful educational materials
+- Has a few games with rating system

 ## :computer: Requirements